 Next, the wool gets carded, separated into strands of roving, and spun into yarn.
 The bobbins of yarn are then carted to a steam box filled with 200-degree water vapor that causes fibers to lock together and hold their twist.

 The yarn is then designated for the warp or the weft.
 The warp yarns go longways and the weft yarns go back and forth horizontally on the dobby looms.
 The looms produce about an inch of fabric every few seconds.
 The last step is finishing and inspection.
 The fabric is washed, dried, and steamed to give it a soft, smooth feel.

 After passing quality control, the fabric travels 25 miles southwest to Portland for cut and sew.
 Our man Mike, of Design Contract Sewing, manages the process from start to finish.
 Zhu, Zhen, and Cheng sew the shirts.
 Mike is an industry veteran who hails from Vietnam, and his dream team of sewers has a combined 60+ years of experience.

-For this inaugural collection, we only made 60 shirts.
-Each one has been individually inspected for quality by Wool&Prince's founder, Mac.
 Instead of shipping shirts to our fulfillment center in St. Louis, we’ll be shipping directly to you from Portland.